-Environment Recycling & Waste Biodegradable Plastic: What You Need to Know By Laura DiMugno is an editor, writer and journalist covering energy, the environment, science, nature, travel and sustainability. our editorial process Laura DiMugno Updated June 05, 2017 Photo: iStockphoto.
+Environment Recycling & Waste Biodegradable Plastic: What You Need to Know By Laura DiMugno Laura DiMugno Writer Laura DiMugno is a journalist who writes about energy, the environment, travel, and technology.
+She is the founder of Keep It Green, a blog devoted to conservation, sustainability, and culture.
+Learn about our editorial process Updated June 5, 2017 Photo: iStockphoto.
 Share Twitter Pinterest Email Recycling & Waste Plastics Zero Waste Over 31 million tons of plastic waste is produced each year, of which just 8% is recycled, according to the U.S. Environmental Protection Agency.
 Biodegradable plastic made from materials ranging from bacteria to orange peels has been touted as a solution to the global plastic-waste problem and a way to lessen our impact on the environment.
 However, a closer examination reveals that biodegradable plastic may not live up to its eco-friendly image.
 Biodegradable plastic was once a classic greenwashing scheme that often tricked consumers into purchasing products that were not, in fact, biodegradable.
 However, the Federal Trade Commission (FTC) has cracked down on these dubious claims and now defines what can and cannot be marketed as biodegradable plastic.
 To qualify as biodegradable, a material must be scientifically proven to break down completely and return to nature within a short time, the FTC says.
 Don’t be fooled, though: Not all biodegradable plastic is made from bio-based products like plants and food waste; some is derived from synthetic polyesters and other non-bio-based feedstock.
 Is it really eco-friendly?
 But even plastic certified as biodegradable may not be as environmentally friendly as it appears.
 In fact, according to a recent study released by Germany’s Federal Environment Agency, biodegradable plastic offers almost no environmental advantage over traditional plastic.
 Why?
 Unless plastic is composted or recycled, it ends up in landfills, which are designed to be kept dry and air-tight conditions that actually inhibit biodegradation.
 According to the Canada-based Environment and Plastics Industry Council (EPIC), even though more than two-thirds of the garbage that goes into landfills may be purported to be biodegradable, little change occurs once it gets there.
 “Nothing has as popular an image as biodegradability in landfills unfortunately, though, it just doesn’t happen,” says Dr. William Rathje, an archaeologist at the University of Arizona and author of the book “Rubbish!: The Archaeology of Garbage.”
 According to Rathje, if plastic were able to degrade in landfills, the environmental impact would be even worse.
 When biodegradable plastic breaks down in landfills, he explains in his book, it releases two greenhouse gases, carbon dioxide and methane, exacerbating climate change.
 Moreover, it could contribute to unstable sub-soil conditions and storm-water pollution.
 There are also concerns about how biodegradable plastic is produced.
 For instance, much of the feedstock used to create biodegradable plastic comes from corn and other plants that have been treated with fertilizers and/or been genetically modified, the Sustainable Biomaterials Collaborative notes.
 What you can do If biodegradable plastic is not really degradable after all, then what can you do to reduce your plastic footprint?
 The good news is that biodegradable plastic will degrade if composted properly.
 The Biodegradable Products Institute maintains a list of products that have been independently verified as compostable.
 If composting is not your thing, recycling and reusing are also generally sustainable options.
 Another good practice is to reduce your plastic use overall, the EPIC recommends.
 Less plastic is better than biodegradable plastic, so make smart decisions.